Atlanta’s Housing Problem: How to Help & Get Help

 A truthtelling billboard on Interstate 285 in Atlanta, GA

 My hometown of Atlanta is a rapidly gentrifying chocolate city with huge wealth disparities.
 In fact, the city has the dubious honor of having the highest income gap between rich and poor in the nation.
 Low income people of color have been increasingly pushed out of the cities into the under resourced suburbs as middle and upper-income whites strongarm their way back into the city.
 That means property taxes and rent prices have skyrocketed in many neighborhoods, making it impossible for some longtime residents to stay in their homes, and that’s why many people decide to contact estate agents to find better options for them.
+Those who are planning to rent out their real estate property should learn what is a guarantor and many other subjects related to home rentals.

 So many of us have been personally affected by the issue of safe, stable, and affordable housing.
 My fellow CF, Crunkadelic, grew up in Section 8 her whole life up until college and knew it to be a lifesaver for her family.
 When her mother was making 10, maybe $11000 per year working fulltime as a nursing assistant or in retail, having reduced housing options was the difference between having the lights on and food in the fridge and going without.
 Her story is far from singular.